Searching for details:

 Kosmos-2499: Is it a spy or an assassin... or both?

-After a complex orbital dance, Russia's mysterious maneuverable orbiter, possibly designated 14F153, came ever closer to its apparent target in space and to a possible climax of its secret mission.
+Following its launch in December 2013, the mysterious Kosmos-2499 satellite, possibly also designated 14F153, performed a complex orbital dance.
+In November 2014, the spacecraft came ever closer to its apparent target in space and to a possible climax of its secret mission.
 Space observers around the world held their breath in anticipation!

 Previous chapter: Naryad anti-satellite system